 6.4 Dentists not intending to practice in this state may request on a biennial basis to be placed on inactive status.
 Such requests must be made in writing to the dental administrator and must be accompanied by a fee of one hundred seventy dollars (\$170.00).
-Persons on inactive status may be reinstated by paying the current annual registration fee and must meet such requirements established by the Act and as prescribed herein, including demonstrating proof of completion of the required continuing dental education courses as specified in section 5.2.1 herein.
+Persons on inactive status may be reinstated by paying the current annual registration fee and must meet such requirements established by the Act and as prescribed in these Regulations, including attesting to completion of the required continuing dental education courses as specified in \$5.2.1 of these Regulations.